eclipse-iofog/Agent/docs/ioFabric-Device-Connections.md

 A properly written container element will not have a hard-coded certificate for talking to devices.
 It will leave the installation of the certificate to happen during the run-time configuration of the container.

-Because all container elements in ioFabric have configurable properties, it is easy to add a property that holds the certificate.
+Because all container elements in ioFog have configurable properties, it is easy to add a property that holds the certificate.
 The certificate will automatically be delivered to the container element once it is running and retrieves its configuration information.

 ##### Pros

 * Flexibility - container elements can be configured at run-time to work with encrypted traffic from devices
 * Universality - the approach of passing certificates to container elements works with all types of connectivity methods
-* Security - the traffic between devices and ioFabric is encrypted using certificates that are delivered dynamically and can be revoked, changed, etc.
+* Security - the traffic between devices and ioFog is encrypted using certificates that are delivered dynamically and can be revoked, changed, etc.

 ##### Cons